Google Analytics Removes Service Provider and Network Domain Dimensions

 It’s possible to restore these lost GA dimensions through a workaround provided by Jerre B. over at IpMeta.
 In this approach, new custom dimensions replace the two that Google Analytics removed.

-I haven’t tried this yet but will do so soon, either for a client situation or for my own website(s).
+I haven’t tried this yet but will do so, either for a client situation or for my own website(s).

-(If you’re ahead of me and have tried this already, please drop a comment at the bottom of this post… thanks!)
+(If you’ve tried IpMeta already and have results to report, please drop a comment at the bottom of this post… thanks!)

 Impact on B2B Lead Generation